From Startup To Scaleup: 7 Ways To Prepare Your Business for Evolution

 In-house staff is common for big companies.
 They hire their own designers, developers, copywriters, lawyers and others.
 But for small business and startup, there's no need to hire in-house employees for everything.
 At this point, an outsourced team is the best solution.
 For instance, you have a manufacturing company and decided to build your own ERP application to manage inventory and human resources.
 What's the point of full-time developers and designers if you only need an app?

-In this case, an outsourced mobile development team will cost you less than full-time developers, so you can easily reduce unnecessary expenses.
+In this case, an outsourced mobile development will cost you less than full-time developers, so you can easily reduce unnecessary expenses.
 Remember, that only essential roles should stay in-house.

 4. Improve marketing